 Calendar

-Each workshop is open to max 25 students: registration is mandatory.
-Applications will be processed on a first-come-first-served basis.
+Each workshop is limited to 25 participants, and registration is mandatory.
+Applications will be processed on a first-come, first-served basis.
+If we receive a high number of applications, we will prioritize each student's participation in at least one workshop.

 Please note that, as registration is open to a limited number of students, joining the workshops implies the assumption of a commitment to participate.
 Acceptable justifications for absence only include illness or other compelling reasons.
 Please note that participation in workshops does not constitute a valid excuse for absence in other teaching activities.
 Students engaged in simultaneous and incompatible teaching activities (e.g. crash courses, compulsory language courses) are requested not to attend the workshops.

-Participation in each workshop will allow SIS students to gain one virtual micro-credential for each workshop (further information available at https://education.ec.europa.eu/education-levels/higher-education/micro-credentials).
+Participation in each workshop will allow SIS students to gain one virtual micro-credential for each workshop (further information available on that webpage).